-Waterfall Hiking: An Essential Gear Guide
+Going Waterfall Chasing?
+Get The Essential Gear Guide

 So what’s the first thing you think of when you hear ‘waterfall hike’?
 Is it the views?
 The refreshing water on a hot summer day?
 Is it the wet feet?
-Waterfall hikes are without a dought one of my absolute favorite kinds of hikes.
-It makes me feel the hike itself was worth it in the heat!
+Waterfall hikes are without a dought one of our absolute favorite kinds of hikes.
+It makes us feel the hike itself was worth it in the heat!

 A good general recommendation is about a half liter of water per hour of moderate activity in moderate temperatures.
 You may need to increase how much you drink as the temperature and intensity of the activity rise.
 For example, strenuous hiking in high heat may require that you drink 1 liter of water or more per hour. – Rei ‘Hydration Basics’